aws/aws-security-services-best-practices/docs/en/guides/guardduty/index.md

 9. Under **Runtime Monitoring configuration**, click **Enable**.
 Click **Confirm** when prompted.
 10. Under **Automated agent configuration**, click **Enable** for all accounts (recommended).
 11. Toggle to the tab **Runtime coverage** and then open the tab, **EC2 instance runtime coverage**.
 Within 5 minutes, EC2 instances will start to show a "Healthy" status.
 It may take up to 10 minutes for runtime monitoring to be "Healthy" on EC2 instances already meeting the prerequisite configuration.
-12. Repeat steps 3-5 for all Regions enabled for your AWS Organization.
+12. Repeat steps 7 through 11 for every Region enabled for your AWS Organization.